-Many young Ukrainians go to universities to get any diploma, basing their choice not on personal skills or prospects, but rather availability at popular institutions.
+At present, many young Ukrainians go to universities to get any diploma, basing their choice not on personal skills or prospects, but rather availability at popular institutions.
+Experts say this trend is encouraged by poor preparation at schools, where teachers fail to explain the value of studying or fail to conduct professionally oriented classes.
+Sometimes classmates don’t help.